Skip to main content

 SEED STORIES—Download Transcripts

-SeedBroadcast presents an exhibition at the Albuquerque Museum that will inspire dialogue around global warming, local food, healthy communities, and the revitalization of bioregional indigenous agri-Cultural practices.
-This exhibition will feature an interactive installation including a series of collage prints, audio soundscape, video, a sculptural installation of Seed Stories, a creative reading and exchange station, and a special edition of the SeedBroadcast agri-Culture Journal.
+SeedBroadcast presented an exhibition that inspired dialogue around global warming, local food, healthy communities, and the revitalization of bioregional indigenous agri-Cultural practices.
+This exhibition featured an interactive installation including a series of collage prints, audio soundscape, video, a sculptural installation of Seed Stories, a creative reading and exchange station, and a special edition of the SeedBroadcast agri-Culture Journal.

-The exhibition will include performance events and gatherings with community partners to cultivate and broadcast seed resiliency.
+The exhibition included performance events and gatherings with community partners to cultivate and broadcast seed resiliency.

 In 2016-17, SeedBroadcast partnered with Native Seeds/SEARCH and Northern New Mexico indigenous seed savers, acequia farmers, urban-indigenous permaculturists, and youth to creatively explore Seed Resilience in the face of Climate Change.
 We began this project in 2016 with funding from Robert Rauschenberg Foundation Climate Change Solutions Fund and have since continued this important work with the support from many other organizations and individuals.